lisamoreno/transform/README.md

 # transform

-Transforms a CSV dataset by applying operations listed in a JSON-based data transformation specification and returns them in a new file, `transformed_data.csv`.
+Transforms a CSV dataset by applying operations listed in a JSON-based data transformation specification.
+All data, including the modified values, is returned in a new file, `transformed_data.csv`.

 ## Contents